Couples Counseling FAQs

 - Session 1 — Couple Oral Interview.
 I’ll ask you a series of questions designed to help me know your history and backstory.
 Couples usually really enjoy telling me these stories, and I love hearing them.

 - Computer assessment — You’ll each do this at home individually on a computer.
 This is a scientific assessment of both the strengths and difficulties in your relationship.
-There is a one-time $39 fee that goes to the creators of the assessment, paid by the first person to log in to do the assessment.

 - Session 2 — A 90-minute session where I’ll meet individually with each of you for 45 minutes.